TsuKpa/ManageUser/manage-user-backend/README.md

 # User Management Application

-A simple NodeJS application using REST API to manage user
+A NodeJS application using REST API to manage user

-Some features:
- - Register with email confirmation
- - Login as role (authentication with passport local in express rest nodejs server):
-  + admin: can manage all user ( include admin)
-  + manager: can manage all user with role user
-  + user: can see its profile
- - CRUD user with permission of user

-a script file to add many user in model folder.

 ## Prerequisites